Exmark Z Turf Equipment Backyard Life

 Joe Lamp'l showing a heirloom seed.

 Joe opens this garden-side video by professing his love for heirloom seeds.
 He’s quick to point out that his attraction to them stems from their sheer scarcity.
-To illustrate, greater than 90% of the fruit and vegetable varieties in existence at the turn of the 19th century are gone today.
+In fact, greater than 90% of the fruit and vegetable varieties in existence at the turn of the 19th century are gone today.
 It’s a statistic that may shock you as much as it does Joe.

 Back in the day, most seed companies sold what they grew without bothering to consider harvesting a few for future use.
 Many of the seeds that were saved unfortunately ended up being lost amidst industry consolidation.